knpuniversity/symfony2-rest/knpu/episode2/why-exceptions-are-html.md

 # Request Format: Why Exceptions Return HTML

-When you throw an exception in Symfony - even an HttpException - it returns an HTML page.
+When you throw an exception in Symfony - even an `HttpException` - it returns an HTML page.
 Notice the `Content-Type` header here of `text/html`.
-And in reality - my test helpers are hiding it, but this is returning a full, giant HTML exception page.
+And in reality, this is returning a full, giant HTML exception page - my test helpers are just summarizing things.

 Why is that?
 Why does Symfony default to the idea that if something goes wrong, it should return HTML?